-The “Repetitive Home Loneliness Elderly Visit” programme ( 重 覆 性 獨 居 長 者 探 訪 ) developed in 2013 has been extended over four district areas in Hong Kong, with a slogan of “3-3-3” – each team of 3 volunteers spends 3 hours every 3 months with the same elderly.
-The programme not only attracts individual members, but also recruits families to form volunteer teams to bring warmth to the elderly.
-Parties are also held during festive seasons such as Christmas and Chinese New Year to encourage the elderly to socialise and connect with the community.
-The programme aims to build bonds of mutual trust and long-lasting friendship between the elderly and the volunteers, and the volunteers also enrich their knowledge and experience during the visit.
-This is a “win-win” effect.
+The ‘Repetitive Home Loneliness Elderly Visit’ programme ( 重複配對獨居長者探訪 ), developed in 2013, has been extended over four districts of Hong Kong, with a slogan of ‘3-3-3’: each team of 3 volunteers spends 3 hours every 3 months with the same elderly persons.
+The programme aims to build bonds of mutual trust and long-lasting friendship between the elderly and the volunteers, and the visits also enable the volunteers to enrich their knowledge and experience.
+This is a ‘win-win’ effect.

-“跑動 Teen賦 ” is a youth service-learning programme established in 2017.
-It comprises a series of professional training programmes conducted by experienced running coaches to enhance youth’s personal competence and resilience.
-The youth involved also team up to participate in the abovementioned Repetitive Home Loneliness Elderly Visit programme under the guidance of business leaders from the CUHK EMBA community and the commercial sector.
-The ultimate goal is to create more social capital and reallocate readily available resources in the community to meet social needs.
+‘跑動Teen賦’ is a youth service-learning programme established in 2017.
+This programme involves a series of professional training programmes that are conducted by experienced running coaches to enhance the personal competence and resilience of youths.
+The youths involved also team up to participate in the above-mentioned Repetitive Home Loneliness Elderly Visit programme under the guidance of business leaders from the CUHK EMBA community and the commercial sector.
+The ultimate goal is to create more social capital and to reallocate readily available resources in the community to meet social needs.